PrakharChaturvedi/Obsidian/THE VAULT/Soft Computing/Questions.md

 - <font color="#ffc000">Convexity :</font> A fuzzy set 𝐴 is **convex** if for any two elements 𝑥1x and 𝑥2​ in the universe of discourse 𝑋, and for any 𝜆∈[0,1], the membership function satisfies :
 	-> 𝜇𝐴 (𝜆𝑥1 + (1−𝜆) 𝑥2) *≥* min⁡(𝜇𝐴(𝑥1) , 𝜇𝐴(𝑥2))
 	This means that the membership grade of any point between 𝑥1 and 𝑥2​ should not be less than the minimum membership grade of 𝑥1​ and 𝑥2.
+- <font color="#ffc000">α-cut :</font> The α-cut of a fuzzy set is the subset of elements from the universe of discourse for which the membership degree in the fuzzy set is at least as high as the threshold 𝛼α.
+This operation essentially <font color="#00b050">converts a fuzzy set into a crisp set</font> by retaining only those elements whose membership degrees exceed or equal a certain level of certainty.
 - <font color="#ffc000">Normality :</font> A fuzzy set 𝐴 is **normal** if there is at least one element in the universe of discourse 𝑋 whose membership grade is 1.
 In other words, the maximum membership grade in the fuzzy set is 1.

 ### Consider the Following membership Functions: